 The act of self-induced vomiting can inflict a host of complications in the rest of the body.
 The stomach contains a high level of stomach acid, which helps begin the process of digestion once food has been ingested.
 A mucosa layer in the stomach helps protect this organ from damage from the acid stomach contents.

-Binging and purging also impairs the body’s natural digestive flow.
+Binging and purging also impair the body’s natural digestive flow, and can lead to these bulimia symptoms.
 The prevention of food passing through the intestines can severely slow digestion, which may cause symptoms such as

 - Delayed gastric emptying